RC2014Z80/RC2014/Hardware/APU RC2014/README.md

 ## RC2014/APU MS BASIC v4.7

-[This ROM](https://github.com/feilipu/NASCOM_BASIC_4.7/tree/master/rc2014_NascomBasic32k_AM9511) works with the __Mini__, __Micro__, and __Classic__ versions of the RC2014, with 32k of RAM.
+[This ROM](https://gitlab.com/feilipu/NASCOM_BASIC/-/tree/master/rc2014_NascomBasic32k_AM9511) works with the __Mini__, __Micro__, and __Classic__ versions of the RC2014, with 32k of RAM.
 This ROM supports the Am9511A APU Module, and provides the capability to upload and run C or assembly programs from within MS Basic.

+The APU Module also works with the__Classic__ version of the RC2014 together using the [8085 CPU Module](https://www.tindie.com/products/feilipu/8085-cpu-module-pcb/), using [this ROM](https://gitlab.com/feilipu/NASCOM_BASIC/-/tree/master/rc2014_NascomBasic32k_8085_AM9511).

 ACIA 6850 interrupt driven serial I/O to run modified Microsoft Basic 4.7.
 Full input and output buffering with incoming data hardware handshaking.
 Handshake shows full before the buffer is totally filled to allow run-on from the sender.
 Transmit and receive are interrupt driven, and are fast.

 Receive buffer is 255 bytes, to allow efficient pasting of Basic into the editor.
-The Transmit buffer is 63 bytes.
-Receive buffer overflows are silently discarded.
+The Transmit buffer is 31 bytes.

 Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.